Law Society, Aligarh Muslim University

 The Law Society is a body of students from Aligarh Muslim University's faculty of law.
 The body has produced lawyers, judges and politicians.
 It is an educational and representative body with an estimated 1000 active members.
 It is involved in training and preparing students for various competitive activities like Moot Court, Legal debate, Quiz, Judgment writing etc. of the Faculty.
 It was founded in 1894 as a non-profit student organization.
 It has long traditional character which always uplifts the students' participation and performance in relation to legal affairs in different arena.
 The Dean, Faculty of Law, Aligarh Muslim University, Aligarh is the President of the Society.
+Ms. Princi Bharadwaj is currently serving as the hon'ble Secretary of the Law Society for the academic year 2025-26.

 President

 Dean, Faculty of Law, Aligarh Muslim University, Aligarh is the President of Law Society.
-Prof. Mohd.
-Ashraf is currently serving as the President of Law Society.
+Prof. Shakeel Ahmad is currently serving as the President of Law Society.

 Post holders

 Mohammad Shafi Qureshi former Governor of Uttar Pradesh was the secretary of the society in the year 1953.

 Arif Jwadder was the secretary for the session 2013–14.
 Mr. Aqa Raza served as the Vice President of the Law Society in the academic session 2015-2016 and Editor of the Aligarh Law Society Review in the academic session 2014–2015.
 Anam Rais Khan was the secretary for the session 2014–15.
 Mr. Ali Faran Gulrez held the post of Editor of the Aligarh Law Society review in Law Society for the session 2017–18, which was published around after 45 years after 1971.
-Mr. Piyush Chawla has served as the vice-president for the session 2018–19, while Mr. Faham Ahmad Khan was the Secretary for the session 2018-19 Mr. Akash Varshney is currently serving as the Vice President for the session 2022-2023 and Mr. Shoaib Akhtar is serving as its Secretary.
+Mr. Piyush Chawla has served as the vice-president for the session 2018–19, while Mr. Faham Ahmad Khan was the Secretary for the session 2018-19 Mr. Abdullah Samdani served as the Secretary for the session 2019-20.
+Mr. Akash Varshney served as the Vice President for the session 2022-2023 and Mr. Shoaib Akhtar served as the Secretary for the session 2022-23.
+Mr. Hammad Khan served as the Secretary for the session 2024-25.
+Mr. Shahid Ali Siddiqui is currently serving as the Vice-President of The Law Society, and Ms. Princi Bharadwaj is serving as the Secretary of The Law Society for the session 2025-26.

 Publications

 AMU Law Society Review

 The ‘AMU Law Society Review’ which is a wholly student reviewed Journal gets published by the editorial board, Law Society of the Faculty of Law, Aligarh Muslim University, every academic session.
-It is being published since the last 3 years.
+It is being published since the last few years.